WELCOME TO MY WORLD!

 Quite the contrast, eh?
 Would love to get people’s opinions.

 But for my US friends don’t despair.
-The latest JACK ABSOLUTE novel is out this month:
+The latest JACK ABSOLUTE novel is out:

 The Good Book Guide in the UK called Jack Absolute: